adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 Whether it's ineffective leadership, not prioritizing people, or lacking the laser focus of a hedgehog concept, startups and small teams suffer from the same potentially fatal wounds that large corporations do.

 The difference is that founders and small team leaders can change their heading much faster than big corporations.

-It's just so much easier to change the heading of a small boat than a huge tanker.
+> It's just so much easier to change the heading of a small boat than a huge tanker.

 The issue is that most founders don't recognize the wrong heading until it's too late.
 And, according to Paul Graham, [most are going in the wrong direction](/blog/how-startups-fail-even-with-cash-and-growth/)).

 A core failing of most founders is that they don't take the time to invest in themselves.
-They "don't have time" to keep learning, identify their own weaknesses, blind spots, and be brutally honest about areas where their team or startup is headed towards failure.
+They *"don't have time"* to keep learning, identify their own weaknesses, blind spots, and be brutally honest about areas where their team or startup is headed towards failure.

 > Fail to invest in yourself, and your investments will tend to fail.

-When founders can't make the time to invest in themself, it's not too surprising when they don't have time to focus on strategy, roadmaps, their employees, or their customers.
+When founders can't make the time to invest in themselves, it isn't too surprising when they *"don't have time"* to focus on strategy, roadmaps, their employees, or their customers.
 Most founders simply end up "putting out fires", convinced that their "busyness" is a sign of their proficiency as a leader, blindly ignorant of the real causes for their floundering startup.

 One part of our culture I was very proud of at [Teknically](/project/teknically-webplio???!!) was both Brandon and my unyielding desire to keep reading and learning.
 We each read through nearly 1 book per month on topics from [startup financing](/blog/7-personal-lessons-from-founding-a-startup/) to C.S.
 Lewis to UX design theory.